mohammedmoiz0059-de/Data-Engineer/Datawarehouse/Data_Engineering_lifeCycle.md

-### Source
+## SOURCE
-##### A source system is the origin of data in the data engineering lifecycle.
+    A source system is where data originally comes from in a data engineering pipeline.
+Examples include: application databases
-Examples include:
-    transactional databases
     IoT devices
     message queues
-    web/mobile applications
-#### Data engineers consume data from these systems but usually do not own them.
-They must understand:
-how data is generated
-data frequency and velocity
-data formats and schema
-limitations and reliability of the source

-Communication with source-system owners is critical because application or schema changes can break downstream pipelines and analytics.

-#### Common Source Systems
-    ####Traditional Source Systems
-        Application servers connected to relational databases (RDBMS)
-        Modern systems often use microservices with separate databases
-    #### Modern Source Systems
-        IoT sensor networks
-        event streams
-        distributed applications
+    mobile and web applications

-Key Engineering Considerations
-When evaluating a source system, data engineers should understand:
+  #### A data engineer should understand:
-#### Data Characteristics
+    Data Characteristics
-What type of source is it?
+            What kind of system is it?
-What data does it generate?
+            How much data does it generate?
-How fast is data produced?
+            How fast is data generated?
-Is data temporary or stored long term?
+             Is the data stored permanently or deleted quickly?
-#### Data Quality
+    Data Quality
-Are there nulls or formatting issues?
+        Are there missing values or formatting issues?
-How often do errors occur?
-Can duplicate data appear?
+        Can duplicate records occur?
-Can late-arriving data occur?
+        Does late-arriving data happen?
+        How frequently do errors occur?
-#### Schema Management
+    Schema Handling
-What is the schema structure?
+        What does the data structure look like?
-How are schema changes handled?
+        How are schema changes communicated?
-Will downstream systems be notified about changes?
+        Will downstream systems break if the schema changes?
-#### Data Access and Performance
+    Performance Concerns
+        Can reading data affect source-system performance?
-How frequently should data be pulled?
+        How often should data be pulled?
-Will querying the source impact application performance?
-#### Stateful Data Handling
+    Stateful Systems
         For databases:
-Is data provided as snapshots?
+            Is data shared as full snapshots?
             Or through Change Data Capture (CDC) events?

-### Schema Concepts
-Schema defines the organization and structure of data.
+#### Understanding Schemas
+    A schema defines how data is organized.
-Two common schema approaches:
+    There are two common approaches:
-#### Fixed Schema
-Enforced by relational databases
-Application writes must follow strict structure
+        Fixed Schema : Structure is enforced strictly Common in relational databases
             Example:
             SQL databases
-#### Schemaless
-Schema defined during writes
-More flexible
+        Schemaless : Schema is defined while writing data More flexible
-Example:
+            Examples:
                 MongoDB
-JSON events
+                JSON event streams
                  message queues
-Schemaless does NOT mean “no schema”; it means schema enforcement happens at the application layer.

-### Major Challenge — Schema Evolution
+        “Schemaless” does not mean there is no schema.
+It simply means the application controls the structure instead of the database enforcing it.

-Schemas change over time due to Agile development and evolving applications.
+#### Schema Evolution : Schemas change over time as applications evolve.
-Challenges for data engineers:
+    Common changes include:
         new columns added
-field formats changed
-missing fields
+        renamed fields
+        changed formats
-renamed attributes
+        removed attributes

-Data engineers must transform evolving raw source data into stable, analytics-ready datasets.
+        This creates challenges for data engineers because pipelines and analytics must continue working even when source data changes.